googleforgames/quilkin/docs/src/services/proxy/filters.md

 * Do not forward (drop) the packet if its compressed length is over 512 bytes.

-We would create a filter corresponding to each step either by leveraging any [existing filters](#built-in-filters) that do what we want or [writing one ourselves](./filters/writing_custom_filters.md) and connect them to form the following filter chain:
+We would create a filter corresponding to each step either by leveraging any [existing filters](#built-in-filters) that do what we want or and connect them to form the following filter chain:

 ```bash
 append | compress | drop